pressmind/web-core-skeleton-basic/quickstart/search.md

 ### Search by departure date in date range
-This example lists all media objects in the defined daterange.
+This example lists all media objects in the defined date range.
-It delivers touristic media objects that have the departure date in the defined range.
+It delivers touristic media objects which have the departure date in the defined range.

-Correspondes to the sql statement 'select * from dates where date_departure BETWEEN :date_from AND :date_to';
+Corresponds to the sql statement 'select * from dates where date_departure BETWEEN :date_from AND :date_to';

 ```php